The wrong lesson everyone learns from a failed goal

 Why does the brain resist goal pursuit?

 The commonly cited “21-day” habit formation figure is a myth.
-It originated from a 1960 observation by plastic surgeon Maxwell Maltz, who noticed patients took about 21 days to adjust to their new appearance.
+It originated from a 1960 observation by plastic surgeon Maxwell Maltz, who wrote in Psycho-Cybernetics that patients took about 21 days to adjust to their new appearance [8].
 That observation was misapplied to behavior change broadly, and the false number stuck because 21 days sounds achievable while the actual timeline feels daunting.

-Lally and colleagues at University College London found that habit formation takes an average of 66 days, with a range of 18 to 254 days depending on the complexity of the behavior [5].
+Lally and colleagues at University College London found that habit formation takes a median of 66 days, with a range of 18 to 254 days depending on the complexity of the behavior [5].
 Unrealistic goal setting on timelines – expecting a habit to stick in three weeks when the research says it takes nine – is one of the most common causes of premature abandonment.

 Your brain defaults to the path of least resistance, which means any new goal-directed behavior competes against deeply grooved habits.
 The first three weeks aren’t the hardest part.
 The hardest part is the middle – after the novelty has worn off but before the behavior has become automatic [5].
 Week five feels like this: you’re still doing the work, the initial excitement is gone, and the routine hasn’t clicked into place yet.
 It just feels like effort.